The Hall of Mysteries, or WTF

 We think this means “adults, houses, children, balls and hockey sticks ahead — all mixed up.

-This was our shower in Segovia.
 We think it was probably pretty excellent, but we were never able to make it do much of anything and showered while kneeling.